mightyBroccoli/logwatch-scripts/README.md

 `@daily /PATH/TO/SCRIPT/teamspeak_log_daily_mail`

 ### example
-As an example this could be a logmail.
+This is just an example how the logmail could look like.
 I anonymized the content.
 The script will only send those parts which actually hold data.
 ```
 ---------------------- Teamspeak -------------------------
 -------------------- Server -----------------------